Lramseyer/vaporview/CONTRIBUTING.md

 As alluded to earlier in the data structures overview, the waveforms are rendered in chunks.
 In fact the entire `scrollArea` is rendered in chunks.
 Since it didn't make sense to store all of the rendered (svg versions) of the waveform data in memory for all zoom levels, I used [clusterize.js](https://clusterize.js.org/).
 What this essentially does, is allow you to have a lot of rows in a scrollable element without the need for the DOM to track all of them (because otherwise you get a really laggy page) It does this by dynamically swapping rows in and out and inserting dummy spacer elements on the top and bottom.
 Since it was designed for rows, I modified it to use columns instead.
 It also assumes that all of the content is stored in memory, so I modified it to dynamically build the element as it is rendered.
 It also has a weird way of discerning which chunk needs to be rendered.
 So I modified that to fit my needs.
 Then I removed all of the code that did all of the unnecissary safety checks that I wouldn't be needing for my specific application.
 Since it shared a lot of state variables with the main vaporview.js file, I moved the code into the main file, merged state variables, and callback syntax to be cleaner and more concise.

 As I got further along, I realized that Chromium limits scrollable elements to 16,777,216 pixels, which is (conveniently enough) the maximum integer size of a 32 bit floating point number.
 This is a problem when you have a large waveform and you zoom in really far.
 Chromium literally clips the element.
-So instead of using a scrollable element and inserting left and right spacer elements, I created a fake scrollbar that looks and acts just like a real one, and I ditched the spacer elements and calculate the `left:` property of the `contentArea` to behave as if it's inside a scrollable area.
+So instead of using a scrollable element and inserting left and right spacer elements, I created a fake scrollbar that looks and acts just like a real one, ditched the spacer elements and calculate the `left:` property of the `contentArea` to behave as if it's inside a scrollable area.
 It still swaps columns in and out, but instead of calculating and inserting the spacer elements, it sets the `contentArea.style.left` property.

 At this point, it's down to about 45 lines of code (from originally 330 lines) and it's hardly recognizable.
 But I do want to give a shout out to Denis Lukov (the author) for his work that ultimately made this project possible.